RebeckaLar/RebeckaLar/README.md

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/rebecka-rl-larsson) | [Email](mailto:rebecka.rl.larsson@gmail.com)
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I’ve cleared a Mario Kart WII track in 50 seconds

-<h2 align="left">Hi 👋!
-My name is Rebecka and I'm a student in front-end development in Stockholm</h2>

 ###